josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+- Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.

 ## Additional references